ptaday/LIRR-Simulator/README.md

 The LIRR-Simulator project models the Long Island Rail Road (LIRR) morning service with two classes of passengers - first and second class.
 It aims to calculate the average wait time for passengers of each class at different stations and the number of passengers served.
 The simulation considers passenger arrivals at stations with probabilities for first and second-class passengers.
 Trains start at Huntington every 5 minutes and take 5 minutes between stations.
 The simulation also allows specifying a time when passengers stop showing up for the morning commute.

 ## Prerequisites

-To run the LIRR-Simulator project, ensure you have the following installed on your computer:
+To run the DeliveryListManager project, ensure you have the following installed on your computer:

-- Visual Studio with VB.Net support
+Java Development Kit (JDK) 1.8 or later
-- Git (optional, for cloning the repository)
+Git (optional, for cloning the repository)

 ## Installation